ingresso-group/slate/source/includes/_transaction_reporting.md

 - `billable` - (boolean `true` or `false`) If set to `true` will only return records for which will be applied a charge by Ingresso (or was applied in the past), if `false` only not billable records will be returned.
 By default both types of transactions are returned in the query.

-If you would find other filters useful please contact us: api@ingresso.co.uk.
+If you would find other filters useful please contact us: techsupport@ingresso.co.uk.

 To pass a filter option insert `/filter:{filter_options}` after `/transactions.v0`.
 All options are passed as `key=value` separated by `,`.
 For example: `/filter:event_id=44AP,supplier_code=nimax`.
 The comma separator corresponds to the `AND` logical statement; so in the above example only records with `event_id` equal to `44AP` and
 `supplier_code` equal to `nimax` will be returned.
 If the value contains white space then enclose it in single quotes `'`.